 Firstly, consider where do you want to cruise?
 And where might you likely end up?
 For example, any cruising on the Caribbean, then to the Med, may well involve spending a season in the Bahamas, if you are from the East Coast, the Bahamas is likely going to be where you cut your teeth as a cruiser, as thousands have before you.
 It is a great cruising ground for learning, off the grid enough to find remote places, yet close to support if you need to.
 If you hope to enjoy the Bahamas and not just pass through it, then an important consideration is draft.

 Draft: I feel that a boat for flexible cruising must have a draft of 6 feet or less.
 If your draft is 6 foot, then in 7 foot of water, you’re hardly going to sailing at speed or motoring full power.
 However, with 2 feet of clearance, why not?
-Some of the most pleasant sailing is in smooth hallow water.
+Some of the most pleasant sailing is in smooth shallow water.

 Should you find yourself in the tropics during hurricane season, the safest place to be is up some mangrove area, as shallow as possible, and tied to the trees, a shallower draft is going to help you, and may make the difference between surviving the storm or not.
-For example, Paraquita Bay, a well known hurricane hole has an extremely thin entrance in the BVI, has an entrance with depths quoted 4.5 to 7 feet.
+For example, Paraquita Bay, a well known hurricane hole has an extremely thin entrance in the BVI, has an entrance with depths quoted about 4.5 feet.
 (It did suffer a direct hit in IRMA, but is generally very well protected.)
 Or, in the ‘Out Islands’ up the river by Hawk’s Nest on Cat Island (and save a few hundred bucks in dock fees also!).

 What about arriving at an anchorage and finding it is quite full?
 A shallow draft will help you squeeze into a place near the shore, or as I’ve done several times, motor into the anchorage slowly and just 150′ from shore, lower anchor and chain, then about a boat length and half from shore I put the helm to port, and put engine in reverse, the boat ends up stern to the shore and pulling on the anchor chain that is a hundred feet outward from the shore (L.H. prop).
 Then, after adding a shore line I am tied up tight for the night, and not in anyone’s way.